 What Are The Treatment Options For Crohn's Disease?

 Although there is no cure for Crohn’s disease, there are treatment options to make the condition more bearable.
-The usual goal for treatment is to reduce the inflammation that is causing your symptoms or attempt to put you in long-term remission if possible.
+The usual goal for treatment is to reduce the inflammation causing your symptoms or attempt to put you in long-term remission if possible.

 Anti-inflammatory drugs such as corticosteroids can be prescribed to help reduce inflammation in the body.
 They can be used only short term and will not work for everybody.
-Immune system suppressors are used to reduce inflammation caused by your immune system.
+Immune system suppressors are used to reducing inflammation caused by your immune system.
 These methods can be used simultaneously.5

 Medication for Crohn’s can also increase risk factors by blocking the function of the immune system.
-This comes with a small risk of developing lymphoma and skin cancers, and an increased risk of infection.
+This comes with a small risk of developing lymphoma and skin cancers and an increased risk of infection.

 The medication corticosteroid can be associated with a risk of developing osteoporosis, bone fractures, cataracts, glaucoma, diabetes and high blood pressure to name a few.4

 Anti-diarrhoea medication that contains a fibre supplement can help to relieve diarrhoea caused by Crohn’s disease.
-Pain medication can also be taken to control pain but can also make symptoms worse, so must be used with caution.
+Pain medication can also be taken to control pain but can also make symptoms worse, so it must be used with caution.
 Vitamins and supplements may also be taken if you are not absorbing enough nutrients.5

 Nutrition therapy can be used for severe cases of Crohn’s where you are not receiving enough nutrients.
-A special diet given by mouth or a feeding tube can improve your overall nutritional status and allow the bowel to rest, reducing inflammation short term.5
+A special diet by mouth or a feeding tube can improve your overall nutritional status and allow the bowel to rest, reducing inflammation short term.5